tomoconnor/gofhss/README.md

 > **Reminder:** Just because something can evade detection doesn’t mean it should.
 This project aims to empower *resilience*, not recklessness.

-If you’re unsure whether your use case is acceptable, err on the side of caution or seek legal advice
+If you’re unsure whether your use case is acceptable, err on the side of caution and seek legal advice

 ## Prerequisites